-Or contact our office by email at email@example.com.
 Include your full name and complete mailing address as well as the file number(s) requested.
-For further information, contact our Access to Information Office at 613-951-4967 or at firstname.lastname@example.org.

 Please note that this is not a service to request statistical information.
 For statistical information, please contact Statistics Canada's Statistical Information Service by telephone at 1-800-263-1136 or by e-mail at STATCAN.infostats-infostats.STATCAN@canada.ca.
 The statistical information may already be published or available for purchase by the public and is excluded under the Access to Information Act.

-If you are unsure whether your request would be considered an Access to Information Request or a statistical information request, please consult with the Statistics Canada Access to Information office by email at email@example.com before you submit your request.
+For further information, or, if you are unsure whether your request would be considered an Access to Information Request or a statistical information request, please consult with the Statistics Canada Access to Information and Privacy Coordinator by email at email@example.com before you submit your request.